-It is important for a SaaS supplier to understand the legal obligations imposed upon a data controller when negotiating a SaaS agreement as the duties of a data controller are not the same as the duties of a data processor.
-In a SaaS relationship the supplier is always the data processor of the SaaS customer.
-The SaaS customer is always the data controller.
-Below is a summary of the obligations of a data controller.
+It is important for a SaaS supplier to understand the legal obligations imposed upon a data controller when negotiating a SaaS agreement and data processing agreement (“DPA“) as the duties of a data controller are not the same as the duties of a data processor.
+In a SaaS relationship the SaaS customer is always the data controller and the SaaS supplier is always the data processor of the SaaS customer.

-The Act sets out the following 8 data protection principles that a data controller must comply with.
+The GDPR sets out the following 7 data protection principles that a data controller must comply with.

 Liability for Personal Data